GuangyuWang99/DISCOVERSE-Real2Sim/README.md

 pip install LitMesh2GS/submodules/diff-plane-rasterization
 pip install LitMesh2GS/submodules/simple-knn
 ```
 Then, install [Blender](https://www.blender.org/) and [Blender Python API (bpy)](https://docs.blender.org/api/current/info_advanced_blender_as_bpy.html).
-We strongly recommend installing [bpy](https://pypi.org/project/bpy/) in the Python environment, but if you do have difficulty installing it, you can also run the related scripts in the `Scripting` panel of the Blender executable.
+We strongly recommend installing [bpy](https://pypi.org/project/bpy/) in the Python environment.
+However, if you do have difficulty installing it, you can also run the related scripts in the `Scripting` panel of the Blender executable.

 ## DiffusionLight
 *Estimate HDR environment map from a single RGB image.*